temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 Workflow testing can be done in an integration test fashion against a [test server](https://python.temporal.io/temporalio.testing.WorkflowEnvironment.html#start_local) or from a [given Client](https://python.temporal.io/temporalio.testing.WorkflowEnvironment.html#from_client).

-In this section, you'll learn how to write an integration test using the Temporal Python SDK to test the cancellation of a Workflow.
+In this section, you'll write an integration test using the Temporal Python SDK to test the cancellation of a Workflow.
 Now, you can add tests to the application to ensure the Cancellation works as expected.

-### Setup tests environment

 To set up the test environment, create a new Python file called `test_run_worker.py` in the `tests` directory, include the `__init__.py` file.